kieranroneill/ethan/README.md

 ### 1. CircleCI

-To setup CircleCI, the following environment variables are needed for full deployment:
+To setup CircleCI, the following environment variables are needed for deployment to AWS Lambda:

 | Name | Description |
 | :--- | :--- |